-You must call The Empire Plan and choose the Hospital Program for preadmission certification before admission to a skilled nursing facility, including transfer from a hospital to a skilled nursing facility.
+You must call The Empire Plan and choose the Hospital Program (see Contact Information, page 151) for preadmission certification before admission to a skilled nursing facility, including transfer from a hospital to a skilled nursing facility.
 By calling prior to admission, You will know whether Your care in a skilled nursing facility meets the criteria for Empire Plan benefits.
 Also, if Your stay is precertified, You, Your doctor and the facility will be notified no later than the day before Your certification for skilled nursing facility care will end.